 How They Compare to Other Minimalist Running Shoes

 The Merrell Vapor Glove 2 is a continuation of the original Merral Vapor Glove.
 Both shoes are made with same Vibram outsole.
-The Vapor Glove 2’s are made with some structural improvements in that the upper is more flexible and stretchier than the original Vapor Gloves, thus the Vapor Glove 2 is more form accommodating and form fitting.
+The Vapor Glove 2’s have some structural improvements in that the upper is more flexible and stretchier than the original Vapor Gloves, thus the Vapor Glove 2 is more form accommodating and form-fitting.

-The Vapor Glove 2 is made of more durable materials than the original Vapor Glove and the Vapor Glove 2’s fit more glove-like than the original Vapor Gloves, too.
+Materialistically, the Vapor Glove 2 is more durable than the original Vapor Glove and the Vapor Glove 2’s fit more glove-like than the original’s, too.
 The Vapor Glove 2’s are also thinner than Merrell Road Glove 3’s.